 If the NPV Test is positive, the servicer is required to offer a HAMP modification.
 If it is negative, the servicer may, but is not required to, offer a HAMP modification.
 For more information on the NPV Test, please visit https://www.treasury.gov

 About The Waterfall Process

 Following are the steps that the servicer is to use in achieving the targeted Front End DTI:

-Step 1b: Validate total first lien debt and monthly payments (PITIA).
-Forpurposes of making a provisional modification offer during the trial modification period, the borrower’s unverified income and debt payments can be used.
+- 1B: Validate total first-lien debt and monthly payments (PITIA).
+For purposes of making a provisional modification offer during the trial modification period, the borrower’s unverified income and debt payments can be used.
 Provisional information and modification terms will be verified in a timely manner.

-Step 6: If the Front-End DTI Target has not been reached, forbear principal.
-If there is a principal forbearance amount, a balloon payment of that forbearance amount is due on the maturity date, upon sale of the property, or upon payoff of the interest bearing balance.
+- Step 6: If the Front-End DTI Target has not been reached, forbear principal.
+If there is a principal forbearance amount, a balloon payment of that forbearance amount is due on the maturity date, upon the sale of the property, or upon payoff of the interest-bearing balance.
 If the modification does not pass the NPV Test and the servicer chooses to modify the loan, the modified balance must be no lower than the current property value.

 If a loan modification is offered under HAMP, borrowers will have to complete a 90-day trial period at the modified rate.
 Borrowers will need to make all payments under the modified loan for this period of time.
 After successful completion of the program, the modification becomes effective.

 What Borrowers Must Do In A Loan Modification